-ICD-11

-Idiopathic: 4A00.15; hereditary 4A0014; drug induced EH61.1; others 4A06.1Y

-Synonyms

-Quincke edema, angioneurotic edema, hereditary edema.

-Definition

-Angioedema presents as an acute or slowly progressing dermal and subdermal edema, persisting for several hours to days.
+ICD-11 Idiopathic: 4A00.15; hereditary 4A0014; drug induced EH61.1; others 4A06.1Y 1.
+Inflammatory dermatoses / 1.1.
+Allergic - Non-allergic and other immunologic reactions / 1.1.1 Urticaria and Angioedema Synonyms Quincke edema, angioneurotic edema, hereditary edema.
+Definition Angioedema presents as an acute or slowly progressing dermal and subdermal edema, persisting for several hours to days.
 This involves the subcutis, mucosal and submucosal tissue.
 It may occur either as a solitary finding which is localized, or in a disseminated pattern.
 It may appear following, or in parallel, with urticaria or is part of a hereditary form of angioedema.

-Epidemiology

-Angioedema is common.
+Epidemiology Angioedema is common.
 However statistical data depend on the subtype.
 No exact statistical data are available for spontaneous angioedema, which may be allergic or so called pseudoallergic.
-The prevalence of hereditary angioedemas is about 1:50.000 for type I (85%) and II.
+The prevalence of hereditary angioedemas is about 1:50,000 for type I (85%) and II.
 Type III is rare, almost always females are affected.

-Aetiology & Pathogenesis

-Most of the pathogenic causes of angioedemas are histamine-related allergic or 'pseudoallergic', following the course of different types of urticaria.
+Aetiology & Pathogenesis Most of the pathogenic causes of angioedemas are of histamine-related allergic or 'pseudoallergic' nature, following the course of different types of urticaria.
 Hereditary forms HAE type I (INH-activity loss) and II (INH-activity partial deficient) are observed where there is no primary urticaria.
 Subtype III has a normal INH-activity and is bradykinin driven.
 C1-esterase inhibitor deficiency type I and II may be induced by renin-angiotensin system-related drugs (ACE and dipeptidylpeptidase inhibitors).
 It may also be a paraneoplastic phenomenon.
 The gene defect is localized on chromosome 11 subregion q11.2-q13.
 Kallikrein and factor XIIa cannot be controlled in the acute attack and the bradykinin cascade is activated.

-Signs & Symptoms

-Subcutaneous and mucosal oedema (upper and lower airways, esophageal-gastro-intestinal tract) with the sensation of tightness or swelling are the main symptoms.
+Signs & Symptoms Subcutaneous and mucosal oedema (face, upper and lower airways, esophageal-gastro-intestinal and genital tract) with the sensation of tightness or swelling are the main symptoms.
 Sometimes it can be itchy or even painful.
 The velocity of lesion development varies from acute to slowly progressing.

-Localisation

-Sites of predilection are: face (eyelids, lips), mucosal: tongue, larynx, genitalia.

-Classification

-Spontaneous and urticaria-related; acquired bradykinin driven without C1-INH deficiency; type I-II hereditary C1 -INH loss or deficiency or dysfunction, and type III bradykinin driven without C1-INH deficiency.

-Laboratory & other workups

-See urticaria for diagnostics.
+Localisation Sites of predilection are: face (eyelids, lips), mucosal: tongue, larynx, genitalia.
+Classification - Spontaneous and urticaria-related; - acquired bradykinin driven without C1-INH deficiency; - type I-II hereditary C1 -INH loss or deficiency or dysfunction, and - type III bradykinin driven without C1-INHdeficiency.
+Laboratory & other workups See urticaria for diagnostics.
 Allergic: IgE, specific IgE, histamine, diaminooxidase, tryptase.
 In addition: C1-esterase inhibitor analysis and complement C4 (both concentration + activity).
 C1-INH autoantibodies and C1q.

-Dermatopathology

-Edema of the dermal, subcutaneous and submucosal and mucosal tissue without inflammatory infiltrate.
+Dermatopathology Edema of the dermal, subcutaneous and submucosal and mucosal tissue without inflammatory infiltrate.
 Mast cell degranulation.
 In drug induced urticaria and angioedema eosinophils are sometimes seen.

-Course

-Acute onset or progressive development.
+Course Acute onset or progressive development.
 In allergic and hereditary types chronic both relapsing courses exist.

-Complications

-Airway obstruction, laryngeal oedema, birth delivery complications (be aware of hereditary C1esterase inhibitor deficiency).
+Complications Airway obstruction, laryngeal oedema, birth delivery complications (be aware of hereditary C1esterase inhibitor deficiency).
 Death.

-Diagnosis

-Clinical, laboratory.
+Diagnosis Clinical, laboratory.